drminor/propbag/README.md

 	I am working on a version of the custom Binding Extension that will avoid boxing operations by performing the 	subscription to PropertyChange events on both the source and target and performing the updates in code, basically bypassing the built-in binder.

 2. A better AutoMapper implementation.
 	The current implementation uses the standard late-bound property invoke style of access.
-It should be possible to provide an implementation that directly accesses the IPropGen 	objects, or better yet uses the IProp<T> interface.
+It should be possible to provide an implementation that directly accesses the IPropGen 	objects, or better yet uses the IProp&lt;T&gt; interface.

 Additional Services: